 Daily hashtags are popular hashtags on social media for specific days of the week.

 They are a great source of content inspiration and, when used well, will boost reach and engagement.

 Below we’ve compiled a list of the best daily hashtags and included tips on how (and when) to use them.

 But remember: you don’t have to use them all.
 In fact, we strongly recommend you don’t.
 Instead, choose the ones that are most relevant to your brand and use those judiciously.

 Bonus: Download a free guide to discover which hashtags to use to boost traffic and target customers on social media.
 And then learn how you can use Hootsuite to measure results.

-These hashtags allow you to offer motivational advice or inspiration to your followers.
+Content with these tags offer motivational advice or inspiration.
 People typically post inspirational quotes, life lessons, feel-good stories, or health and fitness content.

 — AmyPoehlerSmartGirls (@smrtgrls) August 8, 2016